-- Elucidate planning in occupation - Explain five various nature of plan - Understand the crucial component of strategic planning - Highlight the characteristics of each of the plan planning; namely; finance, strategic, contingency, crucial succession, tactical and operational.
+- Elucidate planning in occupation - Explain five various nature of plans - Understand the crucial component of strategic planning - Highlight the characteristics of each of the plans it.
+Irrespective of public or private occupations, several reasons serve as motives for planning; namely; finance, strategic, contingency, succession, tactical and operational.